-- 1.11 The action plan is required to be produced where housing delivery is below 95% of housing requirement.
-The latest 2020 Housing Delivery Test published in January 2021 shows that only 49% of the required homes were built in the borough over an average of the past 3 years. - 1.12 The House Delivery Test: 2020 measurement result:
+1.11 The HDT action plan is required to be produced where housing delivery is below 95% of housing requirement.
+The latest 2021 Housing Delivery Test shows that 43% of the required homes were built in the borough over an average of the past 3 years.